Originally posted: 4/13/2020

 Today, may we be strengthened in our faith as we meditate on His Compassionate Grace through His Faithfulness and Sovereignty to fulfill His Word; for the truth is, our future is known, for He has revealed it in His Record of Names.

 “Now at that time Michael, the great prince who stands guard over the sons of your people, will arise.
-And there will be a time of distress such as never occurred since there was a nation until that time; and at that time your people, everyone who is found written in the book, will be rescued,” (Daniel 12:1).
+And there will be a time of distress such as never occurred since there was a nation until that time; and at that time your people, everyone who is found written in the book, will be rescued,” (Daniel 12:1 emphasis added).

-“Nevertheless do not rejoice in this, that the spirits are subject to you, but rejoice that your names are recorded in heaven,” (Luke 10:20).
+“Nevertheless do not rejoice in this, that the spirits are subject to you, but rejoice that your names are recorded in heaven,” (Luke 10:20 emphasis added).

-“He who overcomes will thus be clothed in white garments; and I will not erase his name from the book of life, and I will confess his name before My Father and before His angels,” (Revelation 3:5).
+“He who overcomes will thus be clothed in white garments; and I will not erase his name from the book of life, and I will confess his name before My Father and before His angels,” (Revelation 3:5 emphasis added).

-May we be strengthened through reading His Record of Names today, to walk in humility and faith as we trust Him to fulfill all His Word.
+May we be strengthened through reading His Record of Names today, for if we have placed our faith in Christ, our Name is Recorded forever in His Book of Life!
+Oh, that we would walk in humility and confidence to rise above the pain of this life, like Jabez, that we might be declared honorable before the Lord as we trust Him to fulfill all His Word.